 Be certain to proofread it carefully.
 Most of your cover letter is in prose, not like your resume, and both sentence structure and punctuation are important.
-If you have any concerns about grammar or punctuation, run your copy through a tool like Grammarly or ask a friend to proofread it.
+If you have any concerns about grammar or punctuation, run your copy through a tool like Grammarly (affiliate link) or ask a friend to proofread it.

 Finally, here’s what you came for!
 Below is a sample cover letter for an engineering position.
 Obviously, you will want to tweak it to fit the specifics of the position and your unique skills and qualifications.